Dewey Defeats Truman

 Reporters often use polls for "horse race" reporting by comparing the poll numbers of candidates, or to compare current polls to past ones to see if the results are changing.
 The MoE needs to be factored into such comparisons.
 There are two kinds of errors about MoEs frequently committed in news reports of poll results:

 1. Suppose that in one poll with a MoE of ±3 percentage points, candidate C polls at 36%, and in a later poll with the same MoE C is at 38%.
 Many newspapers will report this as a two percentage point "shift" in support for C between the two polls, as if that many voters or previous supporters of other candidates had decided to vote for C since the previous poll.
 However, given that the MoE is ±3 percentage points in both polls, the result in the first poll could be as high as 39%, and in the second one as low as 35%.
-In other words, C's support could have dropped by as much as 4%!
+In other words, C's support could have dropped by as much as four percentage points!
 The poll results are simply not precise enough to say with 95% confidence that there is a real increase in C's support, let alone that such an increase is exactly two points.

-2. Another type of mistake occurs in reporting on polls, such as those conducted during presidential elections, in which the results for two major candidates are compared.
+2. Another type of mistake occurs in reporting on polls, such as those conducted during presidential elections, in which the results for two candidates are compared.
 For instance, suppose that in a national poll with an MoE of ±3% candidate R's support is 52% while D's is 48%.
 The difference in their support is 52 minus 48, that is, four percentage points, which is greater than the MoE.
 Most news outlets would report that candidate R is ahead by four points.
 However, R's support could be as low as 49% and D's as high as 51%, which would mean that D actually leads by two points.
 A good rule of thumb is that a candidate needs to lead by at least twice the MoE to be ahead in the race5.

 So, when you read a news report of a poll, always look for the margin of error, then take that margin into account when evaluating the results.
 Don't expect the reporter to do this for you: some will but many won't.